 CV: In 2005 she joined McDonalds as Global Chief Marketing Officer and Executive VP and then was CEO and President of U.S. Cellular from 2010 to 2013.
 She joined Ulta in 2013.

-Style: Howard Schultz, chief executive of Starbucks, says of Dillon – who is also on the board of the coffee chain – that “she understands the theater and the romance”.
+Style: Howard Schultz, chief executive of Starbucks, says of Dillon – who is also on the board of the coffee chain – that “she understands the theatre and the romance”.

 Massenet set up Net-a-Porter in 2000 from her flat in Chelsea.
 A.t that time, it was so low-key that its trademark black delivery boxes were stacked in the bath.
 In 2010 she sold the business for an estimated £50m and in 2017 she joined Farfetch.